paralax/ColossalOpera/intermediate/tile_shuffling.md

 # Output Description

 Your program should emit a solution within the constraints - tiles rearranged so that no two adjacent ones are the same color.
+Tiles will be in the alphabet `ROYGBIV`.
 Here's one possible solution to the above challenge.

     RGB
     BRG